oasis-tcs/virtio-admin/README.md

 for details).
 <br>
-To satisfy the disclosure obligation, disclosures should be submitted to the <a href="http://lists.oasis-open.org/archives/virtio/">virtio mailing list</a>
+To satisfy the disclosure obligation, disclosures should be submitted to the <a href="https://groups.oasis-open.org/communities/community-home/digestviewer?CommunityKey=b3f5efa5-0e12-4320-873b-018dc7d3f25c">OASIS-virtio@connectedcommunity.org mailing list</a>
-or the <a href="https://www.oasis-open.org/committees/comments/index.php?wg_abbrev=virtio">virtio-comment</a> mailing list.
+or the <a href="https://lore.kernel.org/virtio-comment/">virtio-comment@lists.linux.dev</a> mailing list (subscriber only).
 <br>
 Disclosures will be uploaded to
 <a href="IPR.md">virtio-admin repository</a>